dragaron/Sudorku/README.md

 START: Pause/resume game

 ### MISC
-- Sudorku creates a "config.ini" file upon first startup which is used to store settings; do not modify this file
+- Sudorku creates a 'config.ini' file upon first startup which is used to store settings; do not modify this file

 #### THANKS
 To everyone in the scene that makes projects like this possible to do on the PS Vita